Table of Contents

-Still, keep in mind that there are some pitfalls you should be careful with.
-For example, managing the reviews from multiple marketplaces manually will sooner or later become a challenge, and here is when SageMailer would be glad to help you.
-We support all the marketplaces, and with the help of our app, you will be able to keep better track of your customers’ feedback using a single platform.
+Still, keep in mind that there are some pitfalls you should be careful with as an Amazon global seller.
+For example, manually managing the reviews from multiple marketplaces will become a challenge sooner or later, and here is when SageMailer would be glad to help you.
+We support all marketplaces, and with the help of our app, you can keep better track of your customers’ feedback using a single platform.

 Give SageMailer a try right now!
 Unlock a free 30-days trial and find out how it works for international selling!